Perspective | John Thompson and I argued plenty, but few people have taught me more

 In 1982, led by freshman center Patrick Ewing and seniors Eric Floyd and Eric Smith, Georgetown had reached the Final Four in New Orleans.
 During his Friday news conference, Thompson was asked how it felt to be the first Black coach to make it to the Final Four.
 A look passed over Thompson’s face, one I had seen often.

-“I resent the hell out of that question,” he said, his baritone-bass voice raised to an angry pitch.
+“I resent the hell out of that question,” he said, his bass-baritone voice raised to an angry pitch.
 “It implies that I’m the first Black coach capable of making the Final Four.
 That’s not close to true.
 I’m just the first one who was given the opportunity to get here.”

 That was John.
-You dare imply that he was somehow better than men such as John McLendon or Clarence (Big House) Gaines, you better duck.
-You try to claim that you could truly understand what it had taken for him to become the superstar coach he’d become, you better duck again.
+You dare imply that he was somehow better than men such as John McLendon or Clarence “Big House” Gaines, you better duck.
+You try to claim that you could truly understand what it had taken for him to become the superstar coach he had become, you better duck again.

 Plenty in the media — most of them White — didn’t like John.
 When he had all-Black teams at Georgetown, they accused him of being a racist.
 By then, I wasn’t covering the team regularly, and John and I had settled all of our once-serious differences, which seem so petty now.
 I asked him how he felt when he heard and read people who didn’t know him saying he was a racist.